seruva19/flare/README.md

 ❓ What are system requirements?
 👉 I'm not sure, it has only been tested on an RTX 3090.
 Although there is an `Offload models after use` option in `Settings` tab, enabling which may help to decrease VRAM consumption.

-❓ Does it only support SDXL base model?
-👉 Yes, for now.
-Once (if?)
-SD3 is released, I will migrate to it as soon as I can.

 ❓ Can prompt comprehension be improved?
 👉 Currently, Flare utilizes in-context learning for the vanilla Phi-2 model.
 While this model is quite capable, its capacity for providing concise instruction interpretation is limited.
 However, I am confident that additional fine-tuning with a custom instruction dataset will allow Flare to achieve a level of comprehension comparable to DALL-E 3.
 This is already part of my roadmap.

-❓ Why not use 7B models like Mistral etc.?
+❓ Why not use 7B/8B models like Mistral/Llama etc.?
 👉 I am considering this, but it might increase system requirements even more, especially considering the fact that I am planning to use Stable Diffusion 3 as the primary image generator.
 And I think small models like Phi and Gemma must not be underestimated.

 ❓ Why not use vision models like LLaVA?